 The FEIR evaluated the potential environmental impacts of the No Project Alternative and five additional alternatives: 3B, 3C, 4B, 5B, and 5C.
 Section 3.2.2 of the Final EIR contains a detailed description of the alternatives.
 In summary, Alternatives 3B, 3C, and 4B assume that the Board modifies Reclamation's Permits for the Cachuma Project to require releases from Bradbury Dam for purposes of protecting fishery resources in accordance with the 2000 Biological Opinion.
 Alternatives 5B and 5C also assume compliance with the 2000 Biological Opinion flows in all years except wet and above normal year types.
-In wet and above normal year types, Alternatives 5B and 5C include higher instream flow requirements proposed by CalTrout, also known as Alternative 3A2.31 These flows are set forth in Table 2, below, and this order, hereafter, refers to these flows as Table 2 Flows.
+In wet and above normal year types, Alternatives 5B and 5C include higher instream flow requirements proposed by CalTrout, also known as Alternative 3A2.30 These flows are set forth in Table 2, below, and this order, hereafter, refers to these flows as Table 2 Flows.

-Table 2 Flows32
+Table 2 Flows 31

-Minimum Release Flow Requirement Period of Release Purpose of Release
+Minimum Release Period of Release Purpose of Release

-· 00/45 to 04/44 On accepting
+Requirement

 48 cfs 02/15 to 04/14 Spawning

 20 cfs 04/15 to 06/01 Incubation and Rearing

 25 cfs 06/02 to 06/09 Emigration

 Ramp to 10 cfs by 06/30

 10 cfs 06/30 to 10/01 Rearing and Resident Fish

 Maintenance

 5 cfs 10/01 to 02/15 Resident Fish